 Puppy acne will go away if the source of the bacteria is removed, but we recommend sticking to glass, ceramic, or metal to avoid puppy acne and bacteria build-up altogether.

-Here are a few o our top picks:
+Here are a few of our top picks:

-Dog water dishes are the old standby, but water fountains have certain benefits as well.
+Dog water dishes are cheaper and more common, but dog water fountains have certain benefits as well.
 Water fountains are an excellent choice to keep your puppy's water cool and easy to clean.
-Dog water fountains only need to be topped off daily or every other day and changed completely at least once a week.

 If you choose to use a dog water dish or bowl, make sure your puppy always has access to clean water.
 This may mean changing your puppy's water multiple times per day.